Xollll/Tax-Management-System/README.md

 # Tax-Management-System

 ## Overview
-This project is an Income Tax Calculator designed to calculate the income tax for employees based on their taxable income, marital status, number of children, and religious considerations (zakat).
+This project is an Tax Management System designed to calculate the income tax for employees based on their taxable income, marital status, number of children, and religious considerations (zakat).
 It includes features for rebates and total income tax calculations.

 ## Features
 - Calculates income tax based on different tax brackets.